aaryavlal/frontend/cores/core-3.md

 <details>
 <summary>A) Distributed computing is always faster</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 Distributed computing is faster for certain problems but not always.</p>
 </details>

 <details>
 <summary>B) Distributed systems use multiple independent computers with their own resources; parallel systems share resources</summary>
-<p>✅ Correct!
+<p>Correct!
 In distributed systems (Stage 3), each factory has its own robot and testing station.
 In parallel systems (Stage 2), robots share resources, causing contention.</p>
 </details>

 <details>
 <summary>C) Parallel computing requires the internet; distributed doesn't</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 The opposite is more accurate — distributed systems often use networks.</p>
 </details>

 <details>
 <summary>D) There is no real difference between them</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 They have fundamental architectural differences.</p>
 </details>

 ---